EmreDUR/Nextion_STM32_Library/README.md

 //Initialise Nextion with the configured UART handle Nextion_Init(&nextion, &huart2);

-//Register the component in the library with parameters: Nextion Object, Component Object, Page, ID, Callback Function
+//Register the component in the library with parameters: Nextion Object, Component Object, Page, ID, Callback Function On Press, Callback Function On Release
-//If you don't want any callback function, pass NULL as the parameter NextionAddComp(&nextion, &button1, 0, 2, buttonCallback);
+//If you don't want any callback function, pass NULL as the parameter NextionAddComp(&nextion, &button1, 0, 2, buttonCallback, NULL);
 ```

 -Other functions of the library is still under development and this guide will be updated in the future.